SteeltoeOSS/Samples/Security/src/AuthClient/README.md

 1. Start a UAA Server [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md)
 1. `dotnet run`
-1. Don't forget to start the [AuthServer](../AuthServer/README.md) application
+1. Please note that some of the links in the menu won't work until you also start the [AuthServer](../AuthServer/README.md) application

 ## Running on Tanzu Platform for Cloud Foundry